pivotal/docs-tap/install-gitops/sops.hbs.md

 ## <a id='initialize-git-repository'></a>Create a new Git repository

-1. In a hosted Git service, for example, GitHub or GitLab, create a new respository.
+1. In a hosted Git service, for example, GitHub or GitLab, create a new repository.

     This version of Tanzu GitOps RI only supports authenticating to a hosted Git repository by using SSH.